jacobbieker/MIPS-In-C/README_week2pipelining.txt

 General notes:

-Our program is relativly the same as last week.
-We set ourselves up well for this week creating structs and functions to impliment the five processing stages.
+Our program is relatively the same as last week.
+We set ourselves up well for this week creating structs and functions to implement the five processing stages.
 We decided to conduct the pipelining with the pthreading module.
 Here is how we modified the code from last week:

 ---------------------------------------------------------------------------

-- We began by changing our excute stage from having three fuctions that accounted for all three types of MIPS intructions to having one centeral execute function that will help with the control flow of the stage.
+- We began by changing our execute stage from having three functions that accounted for all three types of MIPS instructions to having one central execute function that will help with the control flow of the stage.
 This way we would be able to deal with the pthreading with only function with execute.

 - There was an error that arose when the execute function was combined that outputted zeros for all of our values.
 Matthew found the fix.
 What happened was that space was being malloc'd when it was also trying to be written on and the output was zero.
 Our execute function is now working.